One is a super powerful games machine, with PC-like specifications, the other a more affordable alternative. So which should you save up for?

 The amount of RAM is also different across machines.
 The flagship console has 16GB of GDDR6 RAM, while its stablemate has 10GB.

-Ray tracing is supported by both, but while the Series X will be able to run games at a 4K resolution natively, the Series S will be initially locked at 1440p (with 4K plausible later down the line).
+Ray tracing is supported by both, but while the Series X is able to run games at a 4K resolution natively, the Series S is effectively locked at a maximum of 1440p for gaming.
 Both consoles will run games at 60fps natively, although are capable of up to 120fps, usually by dropping the resolution.

-Even with its lower-spec though, the Series S supports variable refresh rates (VRR) and shading.
+Even with its lower-spec though, the Series S supports variable refresh rates (VRR) and shading, just like its sibling.

 - Xbox Series X: 1TB internal SSD, 3x USB 3.1 ports